MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/param-persist-howto.md

 1. Environment variables
 1. Values in the configuration file or set with **az config**

 [Install the Azure CLI](install-azure-cli.md) or open [Azure Cloud Shell](https://shell.azure.com) to run the scripts in this article.
+If you are using a local install of the Azure CLI, version 2.12.0 or later is needed to run **az config param-persist** commands.
+Run [az version](/cli/azure/reference-index?#az_version) to find the version and dependent libraries that are installed.
+To upgrade to the latest version, run [az upgrade](/cli/azure/reference-index?#az_upgrade).
+Azure Cloud Shell always has the latest version of the Azure CLI.

 ## Persisted parameter data file